Cumulocity-IoT/cumulocity-blueprint-forge/README.md

 # Cumulocity package blueprint

-Blueprint Forge enables template driven approach of integrating pre-build and market-ready industry solutions with a seemless user experience.
+Blueprint Forge provides a simple, coding-free way to build cumulocity application using pre-built solution templates.
+Bluerpint Forge is an open-source tool that empowers you to initially build an application from a template and later enhance it with additional plugins, dashboards, branding and much more.
+It's being managed by the Software AG's open-source community but not officially supported by Software AG.
+You can log any issues at GitHub or ask any question on the Software AG Tech Community.
+Support will provided on best endeavours.

 ![BlueprintForge](assets/blueprint-forge.png)

 ## Features
-* **Solution Templates:** Blueprint Forge support template-driven approach which Enable delivery and maintenance of pre-built solution templates with a seamless user experience.
+* **Solution Templates:** Blueprint Forge support template-driven approach which enable delivery and maintenance of pre-built solution templates with a seamless user experience.
 As in initial version, we have Field Services, Predictive Maintenance and Demo Template as our pre-built solution templates.
 * **Easy Customization:** Simplified customization to configure dashboard, devices, widgets and microservices.
 * **Dashboard Catalog:** User can select any pre-designed template for dashboard and ability to install dependent widgets.
 * **Installation of plugins and microservice:** Provides option to install plugins and microservices while creating an application.